Skip to content

 Source code in octoprint_temp_eta/__init__.py

-def get_api_commands(self) -> Dict[str, list]: # type: ignore[override]
+def get_api_commands(self) -> dict[str, list]: # type: ignore[override]

 """Return supported Simple API commands for the plugin."""